napari/napari/docs/developers/documentation/index.md

 If your documentation change includes code, it is important that you ensure the code is executable.
 This is why you will need to have a development installation of napari installed.
-[Examples](..../examples/README) are automatically executed when the documentation is built so code problems can be caught when previewing the built documentation.
+[Examples](..../examples/README) are automatically executed when the documentation is built and code problems can also be caught when previewing the built documentation.
+If your documentation change does not include code, you only need the napari docs dependencies installed.

-There are two ways you can preview the documentation website, building locally or downloading the GitHub Actions built documentation when you submit your pull request.
+There are two ways you can preview the documentation website, by building locally or downloading the GitHub Actions built documentation when you submit your pull request.

 To build the documentation locally, run `make docs` from the root of the `napari` repository (assuming you've installed the [docs prerequisites](#prerequisites)).